FlowMo7/dead-drop/README.md

 * `DOMAIN`: the domain this application is available at, e.g. `drop.example.org`
 * `IS_HTTPS`: Whether this application is available as HTTPS / behind an HTTPS reverse proxy (which it should be).
 Default to `true`.
+* `PATH_PREFIX`: When the application is available on a sub-path of the given domain (routed by a reverse proxy, e.g.), the path needs to be set here.
+Defaults to no path.
 * `FILE_KEEP_TIME_IN_HOURS`: The number of hours to keep a drop-record.
 Defaults to `24`.
 * `SHOW_GITHUB_LINK_IN_FOOTER`: Whether the GitHub link should be visible in the footer.
 Defaults to `true`.